craigtkhill/zettelkasten-book/src/ai/harms.md

-AI has some benefits; however, its harms are significantly more numerous.
+AI has some benefits.
+However, by my count, its harms are significantly more numerous.

-- AI amplifies the Dunning-Kruger effect
+## Amplifies the Dunning-Kruger Effect
+The Dunning-Kruger effect is a cognitive bias where people with limited knowledge or skill in a particular area tend to overestimate their competence in that domain.
+Thanks to AI, it is now possible to write entire reports and documents on topics you know nothing about.
+Just look at Curls' problem with [AI-generated slop security reports](https://www.theregister.com/2025/05/07/curl_ai_bug_reports/).
+Now, it's easier than ever to be bad at something while simultaneously thinking you're great and without doing the hard work to get better, you'll never improve.

 - AI creates reliability problems
 - AI introduces safety concerns
 - AI harms problem-solving abilities